adel-mamin/amast/libs/hsm/README.rst

-HSM differs from a Finite State Machine (FSM) in that a state can have a parent state that can be used to share behavior via a mechanism similar to inheritance - behavioral inheritance.
+HSM differs from a Finite State Machine (FSM) in that a state can have a parent state that can be used to share behavior via a mechanism similar to inheritance, which is called behavioral inheritance.
 The parent-child relationship between states impacts both event handling and transitions.

 The HSM is a combination of one or more state-handler functions of type **am_hsm_state_fn**.